jhoenicke/mempool/README.md

 ## Installation: Part 2 - Web service

 Install a web server of your choice.
+For refreshing/zooming you need php and php-sqlite.
 Then link/copy the web subdirectory to the web root.
 Finally link to the dynamic js files in `/dev/shm/mempool`.

     cd $HOME/mempool/web/queue
-    ./mkhtml.sh
     sudo ln -s $HOME/mempool/web/* /var/www/html
     ln -s /dev/shm/mempool/*.js $HOME/mempool/web/queue/